jina-ai/jina/docs/how-to/sandbox.md

 to override its default configurations, therefore `uses_with`, `uses_metas`, etc ... will not apply.

 You can consider a Sandbox Executor as an external Executor where you have no control over its initialization or configuration.

+### 2. Don't support GPU yet

+Computation using GPU is most likely N times faster than using CPU in Machine Learning area.
+But unfortunately, GPU virtualization technology is not mature enough so we don't support using GPU to calculate in Sandbox container yet.